Primary Health clinics are clean, open and safe for urgent care, family medicine, specialist and pediatric patients.

-With a few weeks left until school starts, now is a great time to work on adjusting sleep routines.
+With two weeks left of summer, now is a great time to work on adjusting sleep routines.
 Long summer days lead to late nights and lax schedules, especially when fun events overlap with the start of the school year.
-Water parks, baseball games, fairs and rodeos are still going strong when late August arrives.
+Water parks, baseball games, fairs and rodeos are still going strong when August arrives.
 But waiting till the last summer weekend to enforce an earlier bedtime will only result in a restless child lying awake for hours.

 Parents should plan ahead by a few weeks to help their kids adjust to their fall schedules.
 Starting in early August, determine the amount of sleep your child needs and work backwards from the first day of school to develop your adjustment schedule.